- How to Become a Japanese Tutor

 No need to travel to Japan: you will go directly to the student to help him progress in the language of Mishima!

-How Does One Organize a Japanese Tutoring Class?
+How Does One Organise a Japanese Tutoring Class?

 Having a student is not everything.
 Once you have them how can you teach Japanese effectively?

-What is the best way to organize your Japanese tutoring class in order to get good results?
+What is the best way to organise your Japanese tutoring class in order to get good results?